-One of my favorite things about data science is the diversity of backgrounds that are attracted to the field and the unique approaches and capabilities to problem solving that this brings.
+As a data scientist, I don't spend much time doing pure number theory anymore, but one of my favorite things about data science is the diversity of backgrounds that are attracted to the field and the unique approaches to problem solving that this brings.

 Here are some links to various talks I've given: